 4.3 Conceptually, discussions have previously been held, and currently revisited, regarding the importance to look at both urban practices and policies.
 Furthermore, the value of distinction between "best", "good" and "promising" practices (or the use of other terms) is being reassessed, along with the degree to which demonstrated impact, as opposed to a commendable ongoing process, should be a requirement to be considered, for example, as a Dubai Award winner.
+There is also discussion underway on how to document lessons learned in any practice being documented.

-4.4 Lessons will be drawn from the 11th round of the Dubai International Award for the above discourse, as well as to identify the most suitable set of categories and criteria to use to effectively generate relevant practices for the implementing of the New Urban Agenda and achieving Agenda 2030.
-This will contribute to a broader discussion by UN-Habitat moving forward, in terms of the coherence on Awards.
-For the current round of the Dubai Award, efforts are already made to go beyond the Award's traditional and most visible benefit in show-casing good work.
-This includes the proposal to present at WUF 9, the 50 or most relevant practices in terms of the New Urban Agenda and Sustainable Development Goal implementation rather than to await only the winners or "best" submissions.
-New forms of peer-to-peer learning on practices generated, such as between Mayors, are also being considered.
+4.4 Guidance will be drawn from the 11th round of the Dubai International Award for the above discourse, as well as to identify the most suitable set of categories and criteria to use to effectively generate relevant practices on implementing the New Urban Agenda and achieving Agenda 2030.
+This will contribute to the broader discussion by UN-Habitat moving forward, in terms of the coherence on Awards.
+To capitalize on the present round of the Dubai Award, efforts are already being made to go beyond the Award's traditional and most visible benefit in show-casing good work.
+This includes plans for urban lectures, policy briefs and other outreach materials, not only on the 10 winners but including other practices submitted in this round worth highlighting and sharing.